EliahKagan/palgoviz/basics/sll.md

 #### Equality

-`weakref.ref` objects are equal if the objects they refer to are *(a)* both live and equal to each other or *(b)* the same object and dead.
+`weakref.ref` objects are equal if *(a)* their referents are live and equal, or *(b)* they are the same weak reference object, whose referent is dead.
 Otherwise they are not equal.

 > Weak references support tests for equality, but not ordering.
 If the
 > referents are still alive, two references have the same equality relationship